grnet/synnefo/docs/upgrade/upgrade-0.19.rst

 .. warning::

-   Due to two bugs in gevent related to SSL found in debian's gevent 1.0.1, we have backported gevent 1.1.1 and greenlet 0.4.9 from stretch.
-Make sure you use these packages found on GRNet's Jessie repo.
+   Due to two bugs in gevent related to SSL found in debian's gevent 1.0.1, you should use the gevent 1.1.1-2 and greenlet 0.4.10-1 from jessie-backports.

 .. warning::